dabrahams/Contracts/Contracts.md

 Now, lots of people think documentation is a waste of time, but if you've been to any of my talks you know that I don't agree with that either.
-First of all, correctness is always with respect to a specification, so undocumented software is neither correct nor incorrect.
+First of all, it's a prerequisite for correctness.
+Correctness is always with respect to a specification, so undocumented software is neither correct nor incorrect.

+In fact, I don't review code; I review contracts.
+If you ask me for a code review and there's anything without a contract, I'm going to send it back, because there's no way to make a judgement about its correctness.

 So yes, this is a talk about documentation.
 While it is true that there are lots of counterproductive approaches to documentation, I'm going to show you one that is practical *and*—if you give the process the attention it deserves—can help you improve the code of your APIs.

+### Documentation and local reasoning

 I also want to point out that documentation is essential for local reasoning.
 It's the reason I don't need to be a condensed matter